lfit/itpol/linux-workstation-security.md

 Google to know about).

-It is recommended that you install **Privacy Badger** and **HTTPS Everywhere** extensions in Chrome as well and give it a distinct theme from Firefox to indicate that this is your "untrusted sites" browser.
+It is recommended that you install **Privacy Badger** and **HTTPS Everywhere** extensions in Chrome (and uMatrix, too, if you're comfortable with it), as well and give it a distinct theme from Firefox to indicate that this is your "untrusted sites" browser.

 #### 2: Use firejail _(ESSENTIAL)_